ajhalili2006-experiments/kooky-insane-stuff/drafts/schools/filipino-buod-ng-el-fili.md

 This is written based on my personal interpretation and understanding of the novel.
 Although I used -->

 Ito ay isinulat batay sa aking personal na interpretasyon at pag-unawa sa nobela.
-Kahit ni-speedrun ko [ang mahiwagang playlist](https://www.youtube.com/playlist?list=PL-rP7f1O1C7gmpKDowvgIk5Ok6UBFrCyG) na ito mula kay [Sir Jet](https://www.youtube.com/@sirjetchannel) ay sariling pagunawa ang naisulat ko dito.

 ## Kabanata 1